khoruzhii/flip-cpd/README.md

 Figure 2 shows how exploiting structure in $G G^\mathrm{T}$ products leads to schemes that are cheaper than applying a generic fast matrix multiplication algorithm to the same problem.
 The code in this repository is designed to search exactly this kind of structured schemes.

 At the core of the approach is a flip graph over bilinear schemes.
 Each node of this graph represents a CP decomposition (an algorithm) for a fixed bilinear map, and edges correspond to local algebraic transformations that preserve correctness while altering the internal structure of the scheme.
-By performing random walks and local improvements on this graph over finite fields, and then lifting the resulting decompositions to \(\mathbb{Z}\) or \(\mathbb{Q}\), the implementation explores the space of algorithms.
+By performing random walks and local improvements on this graph over finite fields, and then lifting the resulting decompositions to $\mathbb{Z}$ or $\mathbb{Q}$, the implementation explores the space of algorithms.

 <p align="center">
   <img